-Professional and financial services firms are increasingly embracing digital transformation and use of industry-specific software continue to grow and compete, professional services firms are broadening their capabilities and expanding into new segments, such as the Big 4 accounting firms' expansion into consulting, taxation, legal, and other services.
+Rising client expectations and intensifying competitive environment.
+The professional and financial services industry is experiencing a transformation driven by rising client expectations, an intensifying, expanding competitive landscape, and increased transaction activity.
+To continue to grow and compete, professional services firms are broadening their capabilities and expanding into new segments, such as the Big 4 accounting firms' expansion into consulting, taxation, legal, and other services.
 Similarly, private capital firms focused on equity investments are diversifying into other asset classes such as debt.
 Additionally, in the private capital markets, there are a rising number of firms competing for the same clients or assets, which is further intensifying the competitive landscape.
 Clients now have more options and are more informed about process and value.
 As a result, the market has tipped in favor of the clients, who are increasingly setting the agenda, demanding greater transparency, agility, value and productivity, and better insights from professional and financial services firms.
 In light of these evolving industry dynamics and client expectations, technology is becoming increasingly necessary to compete successfully, with professional and financial services firms utilizing data-driven business solutions to differentiate their expertise, offerings, and value in order to drive business outcomes.